California Agriculture is an open access journal publishing peer-reviewed research on California’s agricultural, natural and human resources.

 Color images.
 We generally run four to six images per article.
 Submit high-resolution digital images via e-mail, or CD.
 You may also submit 35-mm color slides, preferably originals.
 We will return your slides after publication.
 As a last resort, we can scan your good-quality color prints.
 Please be sure all art is identified and keyed to captions provided.

-Digitized images, whether scanned from conventional prints/slides or captured with a digital camera, must provide the resolution needed for our purposes.
+Digitized images, whether captured with a digital camera or scanned from prints/slides, must provide the resolution needed for our purposes.

 - Do not supply your images embedded in Word or PowerPoint documents